-Programme Specific Provision
+Programme Specific Provisions

-- 27. There shall be Six Examinations leading to the Degree of Bachelor of Performing Arts, namely: - i) the B.P.A.
-Semester-I & II at the end of the each semester; - ii) the B.P.A.
-Semester-III & IV at the end of the each semester; - iii) the B.P.A.
-Semester-V & VI at the end of the each semester. - 28.
-Subject to his compliance with the provisions of this Ordinance and of other Ordinances in force from time to time, an applicant for admission to (B..P.A.
-Semester-I) Examination shall have passed: - the 12th Standard Examination of Maharashtra State Board of Secondary and Higher Secondary Education or an examination recognized as equivalent thereto and any other board with English as one of the subject of passing and in such subjects and with such standards of attainments as may be prescribed;
+- 26. There shall be Six Examinations leading to the Degree of Bachelor of Social Work, namely: - i) the Bachelor of Social Work Semester-I & II at the end of the each semester; - ii) the Bachelor of Social Work Semester-III & IV at the end of the each semester and - iii) the Bachelor of Social Work Semester-V & VI at the end of the each semester. - 27.
+Subject to his compliance with the provisions of this Ordinance and of other Ordinances in force from time to time, an applicant for admission to Bachelor of Social Work Semester-I Examination (प्रथम सत्र समाजकार्य स्नातक) shall have passed :- - (i) the 12th Standard Examination of Maharashtra State Board of Secondary and Higher Secondary Education or an examination recognized as equivalent.